Ministers and Staff

 -want to sing in the chancel choir or play in the handbell choir

-you’ll find randy teaching undergraduate conducting, conducting the University Chorale and Chambers Singers and directing the Vocal Division at A&M-Commerce or at church planning anthems and worship music or rehearsing and having a meal with the Celebration Singers.
+You’ll find Randy teaching undergraduate conducting, conducting the University Chorale and Chambers Singers, and directing the Vocal Division at A&M-Commerce or at church planning anthems and worship music.

 DIRECTOR OF THE BELL CHOIR